matze-dd/Tex2txt/README.md

 ### Module interface
 The module provides the following central function.
 ```
-(plain, nums) = tex2txt.tex2txt(tex, options)
+(plain, nums) = tex2txt.tex2txt(latex, options)
 ```
-Argument 'tex' is the LaTeX text as string, return element 'plain' is the plain text as string.
+Argument 'latex' is the LaTeX text as string, return element 'plain' is the plain text as string.
 Array 'nums' contains the estimated original line or character positions, counting from one.